-19 See Shi-Ling Hsu, The Real Problem with New Source Review, 36 ENVTL.
-L. REP. (Envtl.
-Law Inst.)
-10,095, 10,096-98 (2006).
+27. See Shi-Ling Hsu, The Real Problem with New Source Review, 36 ENVIL.
+L. REP. 10,095, 10,096-98 (2006).

-Another disconcerting example is provided by the Toxic Substances Control Act.
-Enacted by Congress in 1976, this legislation was supposed to regulate the handling and disposal potentially dangerous chemicals.
-Unlike environmental laws that have been amended over the years, the Toxic Substances Control Act remained frozen in time for about three and half decades.
-As a result, the standards that apply to toxic substances in the U.S. are out of step with those existing in many European countries.20 To make things worse, the legislation grandfathered in over 60,000 industrial chemicals that were in use 1976 without safety testing and allowed chemicals that were developed subsequently to enter the market.
-According to one report, "in the 34 years since the TSCA was enacted, the EPA has required testing for only 200 chemicals out of the more than 80,000 available for use in the U.S., and has regulated only five."21
+Another disconcerting example is provided by the Toxic Substances Control Act (TSCA).
+Enacted by Congress in 1976, this legislation was supposed to regulate the handling and disposal of potentially dangerous chemicals.
+Unlike other environmental laws that have been amended over the years, the TSCA remained frozen in time for about three and half decades.
+As a result, the standards that apply to toxic substances in the United States are out of step with those existing in many European countries.
+To make things worse, the legislation grandfathered in-without safety testing-over 60,000 industrial chemicals which were in use in 1976, and allowed chemicals that were developed subsequently to enter the market.
+According to one report, "in the 34 years since the TSCA was enacted, the EPA [Environmental Protection Agency] has required testing for only 200 chemicals out of the more than 80,000 available for use in the United States, and has regulated only five."32

 Grandfathering is also ubiquitous in land use regulations.
-Zoning amendments usually exempt existing nonconforming uses.22 As a result, land uses that hurt the environment can persist unimpeded for a long time.
+Zoning amendments usually exempt existing non-conforming uses.
+As a result, land uses that hurt the environment can persist unimpeded for a long time.
 The regulation of residential and commercial structures also features extensive grandfathering.
 Local governments typically apply green building principles to new structures.
-Old ones are typically exempt from complying with heightened energy standards.23 Although retrofitting of old buildings imposes a significant cost on the owner, in the long run the energy savings could more than offset it.
-Also, if owners of existing buildings were required to comply, it would have created an incentive to come up with innovative and more cost effective techniques to accomplish this result.
-Yet, local lawmakers prefer to protect homeowners from transitions.
-Indeed, building codes presented a serious obstacle to green construction, at least in the beginning: "[t]he use of alternative methods, materials, and designs fell outside of the prescriptions in most building codes."24 As one commentator
+Old ones are typically exempt from complying with heightened energy standards.
+Although retrofitting of old buildings imposes a significant cost on the owner, in the long run the energy savings could more than offset it.
+Also, if owners of existing buildings were required to comply, it